 The rearview mirror can be positioned on the windshield to observe a skier and traffic behind you.
-The mirror should be lowered when trailering or when using a mooring cover.
-To reposition the mirror bracket on the windshield frame, loosen the three socket head screws and reposition and tighten the screws in the new location.
-The center screw (A) should be tightened two turns, followed by the two outside screws (B) being tightened two turns.
+To reposition the mirror bracket on the windshield frame, loosen the three socket head screws and move the bracket to the desired location (see fig 3).
+The center screw (A) should be retightened two turns, followed by the two outside screws (B) being tightened two turns.
 Follow this sequence until all three screws are tight.